TheOafidian/etn/index.md

 ## Personal Development <a name="pers-dev"></a>
 **Concept of learning outcome**

-Over the course of the traineeship, gain the skills and experience needed to familiarize myself with the DELPHI ELN-platform help it grow by adding pre-processing, data uploading and curating subroutines to the pipeline to support my colleagues with their data management.
+Over the course of the traineeship, I will gain the skills and experience needed to familiarize myself with the DELPHI ELN-platform to help it grow by adding pre-processing, data uploading and curating subroutines to the pipeline.
+This will support my colleagues with their data management and allow for more reproducible experiments.

 **Development activities**